 The “design” element of this comparison deals with the customer-facing or “front end” portion of the site.
 A web designer is usually concerned with how the customers interact with the website and how it looks (also sometimes regarded as”UX designers” or “experience designers”).

 The people who provide great web design services understand how to use the teachings of design to build a site that looks exceptional.
-They also know about the web usability and how to create user-friendly sites.
+They also know about web usability and how to create user-friendly sites.
 Their ideas are one that consumers want to navigate around as it is easy and natural to do so.
 Designers do more than making a site “look pretty.”
 They genuinely deliver the usability of the interface of the website.

 Web development comes in two flavorings – back-end development and front-end development.
 While some skills in these two flavors can overlap, they do have very distinct ideas in the web design business.

-For small websites, front-end development can only be the only kind of development that is required for such project.
+For small websites, front-end development can only be the only kind of development that is required for such a project.
 For further complicated projects, “back-end” development will begin.

-Back-end development trades with the advanced interactions and programming on pages.
+Back-end development trades with advanced interactions and programming on pages.
 A back-end web developer concentrates on how the customers get things done on it and how a site works and using different functionality.
 This could involve building features like E-commerce shopping carts that combine online payment processors or operating with code that interfaces with a database and more.

 Decent web developers may understand to program CGI and scripts such as PHP.
 They will also know about how different software packages and APIs (application programming interfaces) can be used and how web forms work to combine those various kinds of software creating solutions that will satisfy a specific customer’s requirements for their online appearance.